TokyoExpress/peft-sandbox/README.md

-# pythia-moonscript-lora
+# peft-sandbox
-Code to train and evaluate Pythia-70M LoRA on Moonscript code data
+Code to train and evaluate language models using HuggingFace PEFT and LoRA